Karanivore/cybersecurity-lab-portfolio/README.md

 # Cybersecurity Portfolio Labs

-A portfolio of hands-on cybersecurity labs — each with **working code you can run**, realistic data, and a **client-ready written deliverable** (assessment, report, roadmap, or policy) in the exact format employers and consulting clients expect.
+A portfolio of hands on cybersecurity labs  each with **working code you can run**, realistic data, and a **client ready written deliverable** (assessment, report, roadmap, or policy) in the exact format employers and consulting clients expect.